amidatelion/maso-dot-wiki/content/rules/basics/character-generation.md

 **Fleet Original**: An American from the mainland, you enlisted or signed on as an officer.
 You suffer from the same negative public opinion as ION Americans, and so take a negative Wits trait related to social Wits interactions.
 Your Nerves bonus is to vehicle handling in some capacity however.

-**2nd Gen**: Born on the fleet, you've never known anything different, except maybe the occasional coastal town.
+**2nd Gen**: Born on the fleet, you've never known anything different, except maybe the occasional now-coastal town.
 You gain a negative trait regarding the great outdoors, but a positive trait on Wits and Nerves checks regarding heavy machinery.

 **Conscript**: Towards the end of the main fighting of WWIII, the US really upped the conscription rate.
 Plucked right out of school, you suffer on Wits checks related to anything covered from higher education.
 However, being in the military from such a young age, you gain a positive trait for any stat on checks related to anything military or combat.